Abstract:

 Unclassified Comamonadaceae (34.22%), and

 Azoarcus (16.53%) as the dominant genera.
-Additionally, electrode potential regulation showed a significant impact on the expression of functional gene and the reaction mechanism.
+Additionally, electrode potential regulation shows a significant impact on the expression of functional gene and the reaction mechanism.
 Under -0.7 V, more

-napAB genes were expressed indicating that the denitrification was achieved by electron transfer through cytochromes, while, under -0.3 V and -0.5 V, denitrification process was achieved through electron transfer by the expression of
+napAB genes are expressed indicating that the denitrification is achieved by electron transfer through cytochromes, while, under -0.3 V and -0.5 V, denitrification process is achieved through electron transfer by the expression of

 narGHI genes.